Lucaman99/Math-and-Physics/README.md

 **Recreational Math**

-- Christmas 2018 Recreational Problem Set: NEW LINK WILL BE UP SOON
+- Christmas 2018 Recreational Problem Set: PDF Version Coming Soon.
+For now, problems are at the following links.
+Solutions can be found by clicking the "View solutions" button on each page, however, you must have a Brilliant.org account to view this section of the site (this is why I'm making the PDF version).

+  12 Days of Math-Mas 2018

 **Game Theory**